 So I did what I was supposed to do, went to the desert dungeon, and now I have a new party member, the Esper Noah, who’s around 12 levels behind everyone else and I’m sure as hell not going back to that dungeon to train him!

 As far as plot goes, Noah said we should go to the Gothic Forest to meet a creator of space ships, a Dr. Luveno, who could only be reached via a suspicious manhole on the Palma’s spaceport.
-Yeah, that sounds like 80s wackiness but there was something charmingly “underground rebellion” about rooting around in a sewer to find your allies.
-Even if the sewer does open into an exposed, easily located and downright pastoral forest village, like you’d expect of sewers.
+Yeah, that sounds like 80s game dev wackiness, but there was something charmingly “underground rebellion” about rooting around in a sewer to find your allies.
+Even if the sewer does open into an exposed, easily located and downright pastoral forest village straight out of Hobbiton, like you’d expect of sewers.
 Well, pastoral but wiped out.
 I’m reporting mixed signals but that’s what the game was giving me!

 The ruined town was filled with people who were willing to trade info for First Food Colas.
 No joke.
 With these carbonated bribes, I gathered that the doc had gone crazy and had been taken to a prison to the south, or at least that was Lassic’s excuse for the arrest.
 I went to the prison just south of town and, showing my Roadpass (??) to the robot guard, I talked to every prisoner, eventually wheedling the Doc out of his cell.
 The other prisoners talked about Medusa Tower to the west, and also about a robot made of Laconian.
 You might remember the name “Laconian” from that pot my brother left me at the start of the game.
 It seems it’s a rare metal of some kind, but the prisoners didn’t mention where the robot was being kept.